What you get

 Contact Work and Income immediately if you need an extension — for example, you’ve been in hospital or are travelling overseas with Work and Income’s approval.
 The normal extension is 10 working days and you need a good reason to ask for one.

-Your Disability Allowance and any other benefits you receive stop if you don’t send the form back in time.
+Your Disability Allowance and any other benefits you receive stop if you do not send the form back in time.
 If you get NZ Super or a Veteran’s Pension, those payments continue and only Disability Allowance payments stop.

 Annual Circumstances letter

 Only contact Work and Income if you need to update the information in the letter about your circumstances.
-If you don’t contact Work and Income, your Disability Allowance continues to be paid at the same rate.
+If you do not contact Work and Income, your Disability Allowance continues to be paid at the same rate.